Christmas Week Food

 If you are on a tight budget, Christmas food can be very difficult, causing stress, and maybe even debt too.
-Happily, you can enjoy a delicious festive meal, and eat well for the rest of the week too, without spending a fortune.
-If you don’t know where to start, or would like to know how to do Christmas dinner on a budget, have a look at this step by step, 7 day Christmas meal plan for the entire Christmas week.
+No need to get into debt, when with a bit of extra planning, you can enjoy a delicious festive meal, without spending a fortune.
+If you don’t know where to start, or would like a few ideas, have a look at this detailed, 2 person, 7 day Christmas dinner menu for the entire Christmas week.

 If you are single, you might want to enjoy a lovely Christmas lunch with a friend, or if there are more of you, multiply up accordingly.
 If you do multiply up, look at a bigger joint rather than 2 of the 800g ones, it will probably be better value.